 According to the National Highway Traffic Safety Administration (NHTSA), motor vehicle crashes are the leading cause of death for Georgians between the ages of 2 and 34.
-In 2005, Georgia experienced 1,729 motor vehicle crash fatalities with a death rate of 1.52 deaths per 100-million vehicle miles traveled.
-Thirty-two percent (32%) of Georgia crash fatalities were alcohol-related.
-According to the latest statistics available, males make up forty-nine (49%) of Georgia's population and sixty-six percent (66%) of alcohol crash fatalities.
-Drivers aged 16-20 are seven percent (7%) of the population in Georgia and thirteen percent (13%) of the crash fatalities.
-Seniors, sixty-five years of age and older, are 9.5% of the State population and fifteen percent (15%) of the fatalities.
+In 2006, Georgia experienced 1,693 motor vehicle crash fatalities with a death rate of 1.52 deaths per 100-million vehicle miles traveled.
+At least one-third (1/3) of Georgia crash fatalities were alcohol-related.
+In 2006, males made up forty-eight percent (48%) of licensed drivers and an overwhelming seventy-two percent (72%) of all fatal crashes.
+Drivers aged 16-24 are at a higher risk for crash fatalities per vehicle miles traveled than other age groups.
+In 2006, the crash rate for 16 and 17 year olds was one hundred and eighty four percent (184%) higher than for drivers over the age of 24.
+The senior population in Georgia, age seventy-four (74) and older, continues to rise and is expected to rise substantially over the next decade.
+Fortunately, fatal crashes for this age group were down by twenty-nine percent (29%) since 2000.
+However, in 2006 there were still eighty-three (83) fatal crashes of individuals age seventy-four (74) and older.
 An average of seventy-three (73) children nine and younger are killed each year on Georgia's roadways (National Center for Statistics and Analysis).
+In 2006, Georgia experienced thirty-two (32) fatal crashes of children under the age of six.
+Of these fatalities, ten children were improperly restrained or completely unrestrained.